achambaz/tlride/_book/abcd.md

 <p class="caption">(\#fig:one-step-one)(ref:one-step-one)</p>
 </div>

-It  seems that  the  one-step  correction performs  qui  well (in  particular, compare `bias_de` with `bias_de_one_step`):
+It  seems that  the  one-step  correction performs  quite  well (in  particular, compare `bias_de` with `bias_de_one_step`):